-79) As an economy moves from point to point along its production possibilities curve, which one of the following variables changes?
+- 79) As an economy moves from point to point along its production possibilities curve, which one of the following variables changes?

-A) the total amount of resources employed
+- A) the total amount of resources employed

-B) the level of technology
+- B) the level of technology

-C) the time frame under consideration
+- C) the time frame under consideration

-D) the amount of each good or service produced
+- D) the amount of each good or service produced

-Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and present value to make decisions
+Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and

-80) Technology

-A) is constantly changing at every point along a production possibilities curve.

-B) is the recipe for combining land, labor, physical capital, and entrepreneurship to produce a good.

-C) does not have an effect on the amount of a good a society can produce with its given resources.
+- 80) Technology - A) is constantly changing at every point along a production possibilities curve. - B) is the recipe for combining land, labor, physical capital, and entrepreneurship to produce a good. - C) does not have an effect on the amount of a good a society can produce with its given resources.